dynawo/dyn-grid-compliance-verification/docs/tutorial/5_modifying_pcs.md

 ### Modifying the PCS configuration

-Steps to expand an existing PCS with new operating conditions:
+Steps to expand the configuration of an existing PCS with new operating conditions:

 - Copy the configuration of an existing operating condition in the PCS to the corresponding user configuration file.